Click here to register for Orientation!

 Note that the Family Educational Rights and Privacy Act (FERPA) applies differently to college students than to elementary or high school students — the student now has sole and direct ownership of their educational records.
 While parents and families understandably have an interest in a student’s academic progress, they may only access the student’s records with written consent.
 We encourage families to honor and appreciate their student’s role in charting their academic path and choosing their courses, under the guidance of UWM’s professional advisors.
 See https://uwm.edu/registrar/ferpa-parents/ for more information about how FERPA applies to college students.

 If your parents/guests need Spanish language translation, please contact our office to speak with someone who can help your guest learn more about Orientation.

 Before you can attend New Student Orientation, you have some important next steps to complete:

-- Submit your ACT/SAT scores using one of the sites below.
+- Submit your official ACT/SAT scores using one of the sites below.